-Section .
-Chapter 223 of the City Code, Article VI, Definitions and Word Usage, §223-63, entitled "Definitions" is hereby amended as follows:
+Section 24.
+Chapter 223 of the Code of the City of Beacon, Article VI, Definitions and Word Usage, Section 63, entitled "Definitions" is hereby amended to add or amend the following definitions

 §223-63 Definitions

 ACCESSORY APARTMENT

 A small rental housing unit, subject to the conditions in §223-24.1, allowed on single-family properties in residence districts and designed to meet the special housing needs of single persons, couples, other small households, the young, the elderly, persons of low and moderate income, or property owner relatives.